plenaerts/eml2pdf/README.md

 Convert `.eml` (email) files to PDF using Python.

-The converted PDF files will be saved in the same location as the input files with the same name but `.pdf` extension.
+The converted PDF files will be saved in the specified output directory.
+The output filenames are formatted as:
+`YYYY-MM-DD_original_filename.pdf`, where:

+- The date prefix is taken from the email's sent date
+- Spaces in the original filename are converted to underscores
+- The extension is changed to `.pdf`

+For example, `My Email.eml` sent on March 15, 2024 will become `2024-03-15_My_Email.pdf`.

 ## Features